By Curt Alliaume

 Herb Alpert, “Rotation,” #30, 1/19/80

-“Rise” was a pleasant surprise for Herb Alpert; it was his first top 40 single in 12 years – in fact, the song hit #1, with a lot of help from its placement in General Hospital, where it was used during a scene showing Luke Spencer raping seducing doing something with Laura Webber.
-(It seems repugnant that the show would ever have called the scene a seduction, but I really don’t have the time to delve into the program’s history.)
+“Rise” was a pleasant surprise for Herb Alpert; it was his first top 40 single in 12 years – in fact, the song hit #1, with a lot of help from its placement in General Hospital, where it was used during a scene showing Luke Spencer raping/seducing/doing something with Laura Webber.
+(I’ve written more about that song here.)
 In any case, “Rotation” was the follow-up single, and not dissimilar in sound – a light disco beat and Alpert’s lead trumpet lines.
 It didn’t do anywhere near as well as “Rise,” but a top 30 single is nothing to sneeze at.
 All of which meant Alpert would have additional duties at his record label beside overseeing the entire operation.

 Suzi Quatro, “She’s in Love With You,” #41, 1/19/80